sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ```

-This is cool and all,but hwhat we really want to do is manipulate this.
+This is cool and all, but what we really want to do is manipulate this.

 If you want more info on files, go [here](https://www.geeksforgeeks.org/file-class-in-java/)

 #### Scanner with Files

-We have already seen Scanner's, but did you knowthey can be used with files?
+We have already seen Scanner's, but did you know they can be used with files?
 Simple!
 Let me explain how

 ```java